jcg1183/Molecular_Property_Prediction/README.md

+# Geometric_Deep_Learning

+This repository contains forked code from an implementation of Graph Neural Networks for Quantum Chemistry.
+My contribution was an LSTM readout function and testing of model hyperparameters.
+My work is indicated in function descriptions.

+Joshua Greene
+Summer 2020
+Independent Study

 # Graph Neural Networks for Quantum Chemistry

 Implementation and modification of Message Passing Neural Networks as explained in the article proposed by Gilmer et al. [1].